RemiBou/remibou.github.io/_posts/2020-01-29-Test-your-JSInterop-code-with-cypress.md

 # Test your JSInterop code with cypress.io

-[Cypress.io](https://www.cypress.io/) is, for me, a game changer in the world of web E2E test dominated by WebDriver based framework :
+[Cypress.io](https://www.cypress.io/) is a game changer in the world of web E2E test.
+So far it was dominated by WebDriver based framework but it has the following advantages :
 - It's easy to setup
 - it's easy to integrate into a CI pipeline
 - The API are fine (I still don't like the assertion methods)
 - The debug information it provides are golden
 - There is a lot of methods for making your tests less flaky (you do'nt have to add random wait every 2 lines)

+The only disadvantage being the maturity of the tool so there is some missing pieces like built-in file upload or spying of fetch request but the community is quite large and there is always a 3rd party script/lib for fixing what is missing.

 ## How to test for a method call